-But for enterprises and organisations in highly regulated industries such as banking, the benefits and costs combined with the immense pressure by the industry to jump on the cloud bandwagon are outweighed by the security challenges involved in migrating their customer's private data to the cloud.
+But often, the benefits and costs combined with the immense pressure to jump on the cloud bandwagon are outweighed by the security challenges involved in migrating customer's private data to the cloud.
 With the global shifts we are seeing now, moving to the cloud is however becoming increasingly vital.

-Another less-talked about but much greater challenge exists in my opinion, however, of mindset.
+Another less-talked about but much greater challenge exists however, in mindset.
 Organisations migrating to the cloud have a tendency to focus on the technical with complete disregard for the culture of the organisation.

 Let's take a step back and review the traditional advantages of migration to the cloud: easy access to updates, scalability, significant reduction in time and cost, automatic downloads, and process optimisation.
 Not to mention the consequences involved if enterprises choose to remain 'on premise': higher cost, lack of agility, and being perceived as lacking innovation.

-Then there’s the double-edged sword: in highly regulated industries, customers don’t trust organisations which move their data to the cloud.
+Then there’s the double-edged sword: there are many customers, who don’t trust organisations which move their data to the cloud.
 At the same time, agile customers demand fast and innovative services and don’t care if their data sits in the cloud or not.

 To answer this question, I would first pose the question: What do we mean when we talk about the importance of culture of an organisation?
 From my experience working with enterprises and startups, I would describe it as the human factor, a dynamic process created and recreated by interactions amongst and between leaders and their networked teams, including employees and freelancers and, specifically the trust between the different parties.
-Migrating to the cloud involves trust not only in interfacing data and employees but also trust between all of the employees within an organisation.
+Migrating to the cloud involves trust not only in interfacing data and networked teams but also trust between all of the employees within an organisation.

 Beyond the listed challenges, neglecting the necessary organisational transformation by not taking into consideration the mindset of the employees and management can cause massive delays, which in turn, result in an increase in cost and a huge risk to the reputation of the decision-makers.

-How do you ensure your organisation's successful journey to the cloud?
-The answer lies in change enablement, which essentially, is enabling your enterprise, its employees and management, to adapt their work behaviour in order to adopt new ways of working.
+So, how do you ensure your organisation's successful journey to the cloud?
+The answer lies in change enablement, which essentially, is enabling your enterprise, its networked team and management, to adapt their work behaviour in order to adopt new ways of working.

-Many bank employees have privately lamented to me: “migrating to the cloud is so complex and daunting for us and the team, we would not even know where to begin."
+Many have privately lamented to me: “migrating to the cloud is so complex and daunting for us and the team, we would not even know where to begin."
 The reason for this is a lack of change enablement within the organisation which starts well before adopting new technology to your enterprise.
 Change enablement continuously assists your organisation by constantly defining more efficient ways of working and in proving the value the migration will bring to your team.

 To ensure success in adoption of any new cloud project, decision-makers must be organised and communicate their needs effectively with their team.
 Here is a quick preparation list for decision-makers to keep in mind when collaborating with the change specialist: